 Skin around a sore that is warm or hot to the touch

-Bump that grows rapidly and/or does not heal
+Bump that does not heal

-Painful sore accompanied by a fever
+Painful sore with a fever

 Rash or pus-filled blisters